Application Architecture

 Agent-centricity

-Perhaps Holochain’s most important difference is that applications are completely centered around the individual — and networks of individuals.
-The purpose of a Holochain application is to create a network of individuals, interacting freely with each other, playing by a shared set of rules.
+Perhaps Holochain’s most important difference is that applications are completely centered around the individual — and, because it’s made for networked applications, around groups of individuals.
+The purpose of a Holochain application is to create a network where people (or bots) can interact freely with each other, playing by a shared set of rules.
 This is possible because everyone, whether human or bot, is running their own copy of the application and connecting directly to their peers.

 How do you know other participants are playing by the same rules as you?
 As we explored in The Basics, all you have to do is look at the data they create and share.
 If their data doesn’t pass your copy of the rules, they’re playing a different game and you should ignore them.